R-Point: Plot

 Returning to the plantation, the squad search for American supplies on the second floor but find it deserted, confirming the presence of supernatural entities.
 Realizing that R-Point is haunted, they call for rescue, but the earliest helicopter can only arrive by dawn the next day.
 Sergeant Jin seemingly returns, warns against their presence at R-Point and beheads Sergeant Park before being shot by the soldiers.
 Choi orders everyone to verify their identities.

 Corporal Byun, seemingly possessed, is shot by Choi but not before pulling the pin from a grenade, blinding Sergeant Jang.
 As the lieutenant tends to Jang, Joh, also possessed, shoots Corporal Lee.
 Choi kills Joh, leaving only the two of them.
 In Jang's pocket, they find a photo of French soldiers with the Viet Cong woman, revealing her responsibility for the deaths of the French garrison and the American soldiers.

 Choi then instructs Jang to aim his rifle at him and fire, knowing he might be possessed.
 The next morning, the rescue team finds Jang alone, but the bodies of the other eight soldiers formerly are missing, and all bloodstains somehow vanish when the rescue team arrives.
 At a completely abandoned base, a radio transmission from Choi can be heard, desperately requesting reinforcements.
+It has been revealed that at the beginning, the last survivor of the previous platoon, also blinded like Jang, has had the same encounter with R-Point, resulting in his unit wiped out.
+Lt.
+Choi's unit was sent in despite his warnings, and now Choi's spirit on the radio is luring more people into a trap, continuing the same cycle of disappearance and paranormal.